Comfy, Cozy Christmas: We’re No Angels

 Now, with that disclaimer out of the way, last week we delayed writing about Operation Petticoat because Erin and I both had busy weeks and felt frazzled.
 We found out later that Katja also had a weird week so that worked out well.

 Okay, now back to the movie, which is a comedy and that is really what I needed last week and still need this week.
-I find it surprising that this movie, out of all of Cary’s movies was actually the highest grossing of his career at $9.3 million.
-It was extremely popular when it was released in 1959 and is still considered the highest-grossing comedy of all time.
+I find it surprising that this movie, out of all of Cary’s movies, was actually the highest grossing of his career at $9.3 million.
+It was extremely popular when it was released in 1959 and is still considered one of the highest-grossing comedies of that time period.
 Crazy, right?

 Anyhow, we open with Cary Grant in a naval officer’s uniform.